Select therapeutic use:

 HIV-1 infection, in combination with other antiretroviral agents.

 CNS or psychiatric disturbances.
-Hepatic impairment: moderate or severe: not recommended; mild: use caution.
-Monitor liver function before and during therapy in patients with underlying diseases (eg, hepatitis B or C coinfection, marked transaminase elevations, being treated with other hepatotoxic drugs).
+QTc prolongation.
+Underlying hepatic disease (including hepatitis B or C coinfection).
+Hepatic impairment: moderate or severe: not recommended; mild: monitor.
+Monitor liver function before and during therapy in all patients; consider discontinuing in persistent serum transaminase elevations to >5×ULN and discontinue if elevation is accompanied by signs/symptoms of hepatitis or hepatic decompensation.
 History of seizures.
 Monitor cholesterol and triglycerides before starting and periodically thereafter.
 Discontinue if severe rash (w. blistering, desquamation, mucosal involvement, or fever) occurs.
 Obtain (–) pregnancy test before starting; use adequate (barrier + hormonal) contraception during and for 12 weeks after discontinuation.
 Elderly.
-Pregnancy (Cat.D; avoid esp. during 1st trimester).
+Embryo-fetal toxicity.
+Pregnancy: avoid (esp. during 1st trimester).
 Nursing mothers: not recommended.

-See Contraindications.
-Avoid concomitant other efavirenz-containing products (eg, Atripla unless needed for dose adjustment wth rifampin), atazanavir (treatment-experienced), posaconazole, alcohol, psychoactive and/or other hepatotoxic drugs.
-Caution with drugs metabolized by, or that affect activity of, CYP2C9, CYP2C19, CYP3A4.
-Efavirenz levels decreased by carbamazepine, phenytoin, phenobarbital, rifampin (adjust dose), rifabutin.
-May decrease levels of indinavir, amprenavir, atazanavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see literature), maraviroc, raltegravir, bupropion, methadone, rifabutin (increase dose: see literature), sertraline, simvastatin, atorvastatin, pravastatin, progestins (eg, norelgestromin, levonorgestrel), etonogestrel, immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus).
-Efavirenz increases nelfinavir plasma levels.
+Avoid concomitant other efavirenz-containing products (eg, Atripla unless needed for dose adjustment with rifampin), atazanavir (treatment-experienced), posaconazole, boceprevir, simeprevir, atovaquone/proguanil, pibrentasvir/glecaprevir, velpatasvir/sofosbuvir/voxilaprevir, alcohol, psychoactive, other NNRTIs or hepatotoxic drugs.
+Caution with drugs metabolized by, or that affect activity of, CYP2B6 or CYP3A4.
+Efavirenz levels decreased by carbamazepine, phenytoin, phenobarbital, rifampin (adjust dose).
+May decrease levels of indinavir, amprenavir, atazanavir, saquinavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see full labeling), maraviroc, bupropion, methadone, rifabutin (increase dose; see full labeling), sertraline, simvastatin, atorvastatin, pravastatin, hormonal contraceptives (eg, norgestimate, etonogestrel), immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus), artemether/lumefantrine.
 May affect or be affected by voriconazole (adjust dose).
 Levels of both drugs increased with ritonavir (monitor liver function and for adverse events).
-Levels of both drugs are decreased with telaprevir, or saquinavir (do not use as sole protease inhibitor).
-Closely monitor warfarin, anticonvulsants (esp. phenytoin, phenobarbital, carbamazepine), rifabutin, others.
-May cause false (+) cannabis screening test (CEDIA DAU multi-level THC assay).
+Closely monitor warfarin, anticonvulsants (esp. phenytoin, phenobarbital, carbamazepine), others.
+Consider alternatives when concomitant drugs with a risk of QT prolongation (eg, clarithromycin, artemether/lumefantrine).
+May cause false (+) cannabis screening test results.